galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 >  - Scroll horizontally to the tags, observe the new `XT` tag.
 {: .hands_on}

-The `XS` and `XT` tags in the BAM file will now form the basis for tallying reads.
+The `XS` and `XT` tags in the BAM file will now form the basis for counting reads.
 With all the relevant data now in our BAM file, we can actually perform the counting via `UMI-tools count`.

 > ### {% icon tip %} Tip: Verifying added gene name
-> You can once again check this yourself by examining the {% icon galaxy-eye %} of the STAR Alignment file {: .comment}
+> You can once again check this yourself by examining the {% icon galaxy-eye %} of the BAM file *"STAR Alignment file"* {: .comment}